hashgraph/hedera-improvement-proposal/HIP/hip-17.md

 message TokenMintTransactionBody {
     TokenID token = 1; // The token for which to mint tokens.
 If token does not exist, transaction results in INVALID_TOKEN_ID
 !   uint64 amount = 2; // Applicable to tokens of type FUNGIBLE_COMMON.
 The amount to mint to the Treasury Account.
 Amount must be a positive non-zero number represented in the lowest denomination of the token.
 The new supply must be lower than 2^63.
-+   bytes metadata = 3; // Applicable to tokens of type NON_FUNGIBLE_UNIQUE.
-The metadata for the given NFT instance that is being created.
-Maximum allowed size is 100 bytes
++   repeated bytes metadata = 3; // Applicable to tokens of type NON_FUNGIBLE_UNIQUE.
+A list of metadata that are being created.
+Maximum allowed size of each metadata is 100 bytes
 }

 ```